Distinguished Conduct Medal: Recipients

 All awards of the Distinguished Conduct Medal were notified in the London Gazette and, during the First World War, citations were generally also included.

 From 1854 to 1914 3,529 medals and 13 second award bars were awarded.
 Of these, about 808 medals were awarded for the Crimean War and 2,092 for the Second Boer War, with some of the latter being the Edward VII version.
-During the Boer War, six medals were awarded posthumously and six dated bars were awarded, three of them to recipients who had won their first Distinguished Conduct Medal in this war.
+During the Boer War, six medals were awarded posthumously and six dated bars were awarded, three of them to recipients who had received their first Distinguished Conduct Medal in this war.

+Any recipient of the Distinguished Conduct Medal during King Edward VII's reign had their award announced in the London Gazette, although a citation was rarely published.

 For the First World War, 24,620 medals as well as 472 first bars and nine second bars were awarded, with 46 further awards for the period 1920–39.

+During the First World War and after all soldiers who received the Distinguished Conduct Medal also had their award announced in the London Gazette, although unlike the earlier awards a brief citation was always included describing their gallant acts and why were given the award.
+The citation very often started with the words, "For conspicious gallantry and devotion to duty...."

 For the Second World War, 1,891 medals and nine first bars were awarded.

 Post War, a total of 153 DCMs were earned between 1947 and 1979, including 45 to Australian and New Zealand forces for service in Vietnam.
 A further 25 awards were made after 1979, nine for service in Northern Ireland, eight for the South Atlantic, and eight for the Gulf War, including a number of retrospective awards up to 2006.

 Honorary awards of the Distinguished Conduct Medal were made to members of allied forces, including 5,227 for the First World War and 107 for the Second World War.
 (Lists of WW1 awards to allied forces are kept in country specific files within the WO 388/6 series at Kew, and were published in 2018.)